gohls/tk-website/README.md

 ## 👨🏼‍💻 Dev Notes

 Some parts of the project may not adhere strictly to best practices or may seem over-engineered.
 These deviations are intentional, either for the sake of simplicity or as part of a deliberate learning practice.
-For example, combining `frontend` and `backend` under the same project may pose CORS or security issues.
-However, this amalgamation is intentional for learning purposes.
-In a real-world setting, these components could be easily separated.

 ## 📁 Folder Structure